-You leave the main walk to explore the back side of the house.
+You leave the main walk to explore the backside of the house.
 Here is the simple family chapel from 1546, dedicated to St Jerome.
-You stand next to it and even though the air is light, you feel the pressure to stop and gaze through the waving branches of the holy oak above.
+You stand next to it, and even though the air is light, you feel the pressure to stop and gaze through the waving branches of the holy oak above.
 In the back of your mind you concentrate on the bubbling sound of nearby water flow, while you lose your every thought.

 The uneasy feeling overwhelms you, as you reminisce about the tragic story from the end of the 16th century that you heard about one of the Gučetić daughters.
 Her name was Tereza.
 She was a beautiful, young redhead who found her love in Trsteno.
 Her beloved one was a young sailor, Nikola was his name, coming from the island of Lopud, from the common family.
-The young couple often met secretly during her stay in Trsteno, expressing gently their feelings to each other.
+The young couple often met secretly during her stay in Trsteno, expressing their feelings gently to each other.
 Unfortunately, their love was doomed to end, since, in the old Republic times, marriage between members of different classes of the society was strictly forbidden.
 Tereza's parents promised her hand in marriage to an older wealthy aristocrat from the city and the date for this wedding was already determined.

 As the days passed, Tereza grew more desperate, with reckless thoughts crossing her mind.
 Forasmuch as she tried, she could do nothing to oppose her parents will, nor the rules of society.
 Thus when the day of her wedding arrived, Tereza escaped her family home in the city and came to Trsteno, with the help of her loyal servants.
 Here, in her room, on the first floor of the house, she dressed her long, white wedding gown, adorned her hair with the delicate rose flowers and attached her soft veil.
-At the end, she took out an ampule filled with powerful poison and drank it to the bottom.
+In the end, she took out an ampule filled with potent poison and drank it to the bottom.
 She instantly regretted her foolish deed, so she ran down the staircase and through the back door of the house, trying to reach the small chapel where she could repent for her great sin.
 Before she could ask for God's forgiveness, Tereza collapsed on the third step of the back garden, just in front of the chapel, never reaching its door.
 That is how she was found, as beautiful in death, as she was in life.
 Her body was buried in this same chapel of St Jerome.

 It is said that ever since then, Tereza's restless spirit still roams the renaissance pathways, between neatly shaped hedges.
 Sometimes the translucent form of a maiden in white, infused by the silvery beams of the morning Sun, can be seen amidst the trees.
-Once in a while, during cold autumn evenings, the sounds of the footsteps and whispers can be heard echoing the hollow rooms of the old villa in Trsteno.
+Once in a while, during cold autumn evenings, the sounds of the footsteps and whispers can be heard echoing the empty rooms of the old villa in Trsteno.

 Buconić Gović, Tereza "Dubrovačke povijesne minijature "